 Kristin Sellke Koepke

-I married in 2007 and have lived in various states due to my husbands work.
-We have 3 dogs including Oscar, our fawn pug, that I got when I was a second year student at SWC.
-We have been in the Milwaukee area for the past 4 years and enjoy it very much.
-I love being an aunt of 2 nieces and 1 nephew.
+I married in 2007 and have lived in various states due to my husband’s work.
+We have 3 dogs including Oscar, our fawn pug, who I got when I was a second year student at SWC.
+We have been in the Milwaukee area for the past four years and enjoy it very much.
+I love being an aunt of two nieces and one nephew.
 And I continue to have my passion for travel and do it as much as possible.
 The photo above is of myself on safari in South Africa, September 2012.

 For information about admission to Southwestern College, email Dru Phoenix, Director of Admissions, at email@example.com